 Here’s a little background of how we met and fell in love with our sweet puppy…and the heartbreak we recently went through.
 This will be a longer blog post than normal, but I know my animal-loving readers will appreciate the background for my upcoming posts.

-In 2014, my son asked if we’d buy him a dog for Christmas.
-After being deeply betrayed, he had just made the tough decision to break up with a young lady he was about to propose to – and he wanted the companionship of a pet to help him through that heartbreaking loss.
+In 2014, my son asked if we’d get him a puppy for Christmas.
+After experiencing deep grief – he wanted the companionship of a pet to help him through heartbreaking loss.
 Our family also was going through an excruciatingly painful grief experience at the time, as well.

-My husband and I initially bulked at the idea, but after our son explained how much this special gift would mean to him, we warmed up to the idea – and we gave him a puppy for Christmas.
+My husband and I initially bulked at the idea, but after our son explained how much this special gift would mean to him, we compassionately gave him a puppy for Christmas.

 The puppy was a rescue and we were told he was a Great Dane.
 Later, through DNA testing, we found out he was actually half German Shepherd and half American Staffordshire Terrier.